How to Decrease Downtime Using Accelerated Database Recovery SQL Server 2019?

 • Database Availability:

-It provides fast and consistent recovery of SQL database.
+It provides fast and consistent recovery of SQL databases.
 With ADR, the long-running transactions do not impact overall recovery time Also, the database is available irrespective of the size and number of active transactions.

 • Immediate Transaction Rollback: